T-racey/My100DaysofCode/log.md

 Today was exceptionally frustrating.
 Testing is testing me and at points I felt like I was completely losing the plot.
 I am not sure if it is the subject matter or the fact that I am tired but I am finding it hard to concentrate and I am struggling to get my head around the details.

+We were introduced to Integrated testing and in particular Playright.
+We were tasked with writing tests to check a to do list app.

 I am going to keep going and I am going to keep trying.
 I am going to keep learning.
 I am going to keep coding!

 Me and my coding partner spent two hours today on a missing {} error.
 We tried everything and nothing worked.
 We then had to ask for help.
 A coach took 30 seconds to pinpoint our mistake. ☠️